quangnd159/dangquang.xyz/content/m/ielts.md

 ### Listening

 I got a little distracted in Part 2 and Part 3 where there are multiple choice and matching questions.
 IELTS Listening is funny.
 You zone out for a second and boom! you've missed an answer.
+This happened to me because the first two answers of the question set are put too close to one another in the recording.

+It's important to stay calm even when you've missed an answer and pay attention on the next signpost.
+Losing one answer is fine.
+You can go back to it at the end of that section to make an educated guess.

 - **Part 1**: Conversation between two friends about a job vacancy (waiter) at a restaurant
 - **Part 2**: Radio talk about Lakeview Orchestra and its new program